coding-kelps/liaisons-preprocess/README.md

 ### Results

 Processing results can be found on HuggingFace at [coding-kelps/liaisons-claim-stance-sample](https://huggingface.co/datasets/coding-kelps/liaisons-claim-stance-sample).

+## About Contributions

+As mentioned earlier, this work is part of an academic project for the validation of my Master's Degree at Heriot-Watt University, preventing me from accepting any contributions until the final release of my project.
+Thank you for your understanding.

+## Associated Works

+This work is part of a collection of works whose ultimate goal is to deliver a framework to automatically analyze social media content (e.g., X, Reddit) to extract their argumentative value and predict their relations, leveraging Large Language Models' (LLMs) abilities:

+- [liaisons](https://github.com/coding-kelps/liaisons) (the developed client for social media content analysis)
+- [liaisons-claim-stance-sample](https://huggingface.co/datasets/coding-kelps/liaisons-claim-stance-sample) (the resulting sample of this preprocess)
+- [liaisons-experiments](https://github.com/coding-kelps/liaisons-experiments) (the benchmarking framework to evaluate LLMs' relation prediction abilities)
+- [liaisons-experiments-results](https://huggingface.co/datasets/coding-kelps/liaisons-experiments-results) (the obtained results with this benchmarking)
+- [mantis-shrimp](https://github.com/coding-kelps/mantis-shrimp) (the configuration-as-code used to set up my workstation for this project)

 ## About the Development Team
 This project is solely conducted by me, [Guilhem Santé](https://github.com/guilhem-sante).
 I am a postgraduate student pursuing the MSc in Artificial Intelligence at Heriot-Watt University in Edinburgh.